- Details

 Notes

 The Chicago & North Western Railway had a significant impact on the center and western part of Michigan's Upper Peninsula.
-Originally built to haul iron ore from Negaunee south to Escanaba for loading on lake freighters, the C&NW built a number of branches to serve iron mines on all of the western U.P. iron ranges.
+Originally built to haul iron ore from Negaunee south to Escanaba for loading onto Chicago-bound lake freighters, the C&NW built a number of branches to serve iron mines on all of the western U.P. iron ranges.
 The C&NW, now owned by the Canadian National, continues to serve the Ishpeming, Negaunee, Iron Mountain, Escanaba and Menominee areas of the state.

 Time Line